jgrelet/oceano2oceansites/README.md

 # oceano2oceansites

-This applaication read Seabird CTD cnv files, extract data from header files and write result into one ASCII file and NetCDF OceanSITES file.
+This application read Seabird CTD cnv files, extract data from header files and write result into one ASCII file and NetCDF OceanSITES file.

 Installation: